frikkfossdal/ofxSlicer/README.md

 ![philosophy](docs/img/philosophy.png)

+### Structure

+Stucturing of the information is key when working with the amount of data that a high-dense .stl-file will give you.
+The ofxSlicer mainly structures the data into objects of the Layer-class.
+The contours located by the slicing-algorithm is distributed into the Layer-class´s  sub-class Jobs.
+I realize that this get´s more and more messier as I write about it, so look to the figure below to get a general idea of the structure.

+TODO: Add figure of class-structure.

 ## The Slicer

 The algorithms behind the slicer is mostly motivated by the work presented in this [paper.](http://www.dainf.ct.utfpr.edu.br/%7Emurilo/public/CAD-slicing.pdf) In the paper, the authors claims that they have developed a slicing algorithm that is time-wise optimal compared to other slicing algorithms known in litterature.
-The authors has also published their C++ code
+The authors has also published their source-code code [here.](http://www.dainf.ct.utfpr.edu.br/~rminetto/projects/slicing/)

 The slicing algorithm goes something like this:

 1. Create a list containing all triangles of the mesh model.
 2. Mesh slicing:  Calculate triangle intersection points on each plane.
-3. Construct contours: Create polygons from the intersection points
+3. Construct contours: Create polygons from the intersection points for each plane.
 4. Make sence of the polygons (Clockwice/Counterclockwise)

 Full disclaimer.
 I´m new to C++, and by no means an expert in programming.
 I wanted to keep close track on how the memory is used and allocated by the slicer.
 Based on this I decided that C++ would be an optimal choise of language.
 I´m also having a really alright time with Openframeworks.

 ### Getting the triangles

 Getting the triangles was a bit of a struggle in Openframeworks.
 To import .stl files, I use the [ofxAssimpModelLoader](http://openframeworks.cc/documentation/ofxAssimpModelLoader/ofxAssimpModelLoader/) addon in openframeworks.
-It took some tweaking to get the triangle faces, with it´s belonging vertices, extracted from the assimp class.
+It took some tweaking to get the triangle faces, with it´s belonging vertices extracted from the assimp class.
 All the triangles are sorted in ascending order in terms of the lowest point in the triangle.
 I´ve commented this in the code.
 NOTE: It would probaly be easier to use some kind of existing C++ framework for geometry like CGAL, but not as much fun!

 ### Calculate the triangle intersections

 Once we have the triangles it´s time to calculate the intersection points on each layer.

-TODO: post seudo code.

 ![triangleInter](docs/img/triangleIntersection.png)